This content is relevant for:Coronavirus / Medical Biotechnology / Pharmaceuticals

 Other trials evaluate a variety of other interventions including

 Nearly all of the registered clinical trials at sites in Germany are still ongoing, and more than half of them are expected to complete data collection before the end of 2020.
-Collectively, the enrollment of over 56,000 volunteers is planned across all of these clinical trials – that is over 880 persons per trial on average.
+Collectively, the enrollment of over 93,000 volunteers is planned across all clinical studies in Germany – that is over 950 persons per trial on average.

 Thanks to its population size and excellent healthcare infrastructure, Germany is a very attractive clinical research location - not only during a pandemic response.